The Complete Urine Drinkers Cocktail Guide

 Is drinking urine safe?

 While many of the famous faces listed above tout the benefits of drinking urine, what does the science say?
+Is it better than drinking tap water?

 It turns out there is no actual scientific evidence that drinking urine has any health benefits.
 As a result, urine therapy is very much in the alternative medicines category.